eatontarbell/Latin-101/mastery2.md

 ---

 1. Cydippe sent the oxen **into the fields**.
-Translation: USE PREPOSITION in WITH ACCUSATIVE PLURAL
+Translation: in agros

 2. They did not return **with her sons**.
-Translation: USE PRONOUN CUM WITH THE ABLATIVE PLURAL FOR SONS, USE is, ea, id FOR THE HER PART (GENITIVE SINGULAR)
+Translation: cum filiis eius

 3. **At that time**, the festival was due to begin.
-Translation: USE ABLATIVE SINGULAR, AND is, ea, id.
-USE TEMPOS, TEMPORIS?
+Translation: tempori eo

 4. Cydippe **was not able to go** to the festival.
-Translation: USE POSSUM (WITH non BEFORE IT), IMPERFECT, USE ire FOR to go
+Translation: non poterat ibat

 5. Cleops and Bitias **wanted to bring** their mother to the festival.
 Translation: WANTED IS VERB (uolo - it's irregular so check forms, not sure which principal part to use), TO BRING IS INFINITVE (use ago not ferro)